ailynsenal/grocery-app/README.md

-To run both Client and Server at the same time Run "npm run build:app"
+To run both Client and Server at the same time Run `npm run build:app`